 Ideally the reasons for rejecting or modifying existing domain models should be documented.

 It is important that the scope is not too ambitious and it is valuable to re-use other communities work where possible.
 This is particularly true for components of the ISO19100 standard suite, such as data types relating to identity, geometry, time and quantity.
-Patterns proven to work in other domains should be copied, for example ‘geometry is a property of a feature, not vice versa’.
+Patterns used in other domains should be copied, for example ‘geometry is a property of a feature, not vice versa’.
 They have been proven to work, and users in the domains that use the patterns will already be familiar with them.

 Different parts of the model may be subject to different governance and maintenance regimes and therefore should be organized into different packages.